zonca/zonca.dev/posts/2013-10-01-how-to-log-exceptions-in-python.md

 ---
+aliases:
+- /2013/10/how-to-log-exceptions-in-python
+categories:
+- python
+- exceptions
+date: 2013-10-01 10:30
 layout: post
+slug: how-to-log-exceptions-in-python
 title: How to log exceptions in Python
-date: 2013-10-01 10:30
-categories: [python, exceptions]
-slug: how-to-log-exceptions-in-python

 ---

 Sometimes it is useful to just catch any exception, write details to a log file and continue execution.